Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Methodology

 where the exponential function $(\exp(\bar{r})-1)$ provides the adaptive scaling, and the indicator function $\mathbb{I}(\bar{r} > \tau)$ provides the hard cutoff based on mean reward $\bar{r}$ in the current group.

-The end result is a set of identified \emph{reasoning heads} that require full KV cache access, while non-reasoning heads can utilize compressed KV cache access, achieving significant memory compression without sacrificing reasoning capability.
-During inference, we use the learned gating parameters to rank all KV heads and select the top-k heads with the highest $\alpha$ values to maintain full KV cache access according to the target compression ratio.
-The remaining heads still use full attention but with compressed KV cache, which retains only initial sink tokens and recent tokens.
-Refer to \Secref{subsec:setup} for further details of deployment and inference.
+The end result is a set of identified reasoning-critical heads that require full KV cache access, while less relevant heads can utilize compressed KV cache access, achieving significant memory compression without sacrificing reasoning capability.
+While training optimizes the continuous gating adapters $\alpha$ via mixed attention, at inference we discretize this gating into a top-$k$ binary selection: heads with the highest $\alpha$ values retain full KV cache access according to the target compression ratio, while remaining heads still use full attention but with compressed KV cache, which retains only initial sink tokens and recent tokens.